pkumod/gAnswer/README.md

 ### Notice
 To run GAnswer, you have to deal with multiple dependencies involving jar, data files and external API.
 Related information is in Chapter 2.4 in the help document.
+Having generated sparql querires, by default the system will access a remote gStore for answer, which means extra time may be needed.Therefore, we strongly recommend you to deploy gStore on your own server for best performance.

+- Download [DBpedia2016 triple file](https://pan.baidu.com/s/1l5Oui65sDn8QPYmA0rUvuA) and extract code is 89yy.
+- Deploy [gStore](http://gstore-pku.com) and use DBpedia2016 triple file to build your own database.
+What's worth mentioning is that the DBpedia 2016 triples file is about 9.9GB and the construction needs more than 10GB of main memory and costs more about 10 hours.

 ## Other Business